inducer/relate/doc/misc.rst

 Additional Setup Steps for Deploying to Production
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*   Install nginx for reverse proxying and uwsgi to run the app server.
+*   Install nginx for reverse proxying.
 See below for configuration.
+*   Install a systemd service file to start/manage the app server.
 *   Use postgres as a database.
 You need to create a user and a database that relate will use and enter the details (database name, user name, password) into :file:`local_settings.py`.
 You will also need to::